Attendance Policy & Procedures

 Daily attendance supports academic success.
 The habit of regular and punctual attendance is a quality that will follow a student throughout life.
 We expect all U-46 students to arrive on time and attend school daily.

-The 2022-2023 school year calendar has been established by the Board of Education and consists of 176 instructional days for students, with five emergency days built into the calendar.
-A full day of attendance for students must be a minimum of four clock hours of instruction for students in Kindergarten or 1st grade and five clock hours of instruction for students in 2nd through 12th grade.
+The Board of Education has established the 2023-24 school year calendar and consists of 176 instructional days for students, with five emergency days built into the calendar.
+A full day of attendance for students must be a minimum of four clock hours of instruction for students in full-day kindergarten or 1st grade and five clock hours of instruction for students in 2nd through 12th grade.

 Study halls count toward the instructional time requirement.
 Lunch hours and recess are considered non-instructional time.